Zeuzif/ocp-prepation/chapter2/README.md

 4. Don't allow referenced mutable object to be accessed or modified directly
 5. Prevent methods from being overriden

+builder pattern\
 The problem of a constructor growing too large actually has a name, referred to as the telescoping constructor anti‐pattern.

+factory pattern\
+How do we write code that creates objects in which the precise type of the object may not be known until runtime?